nahzhluh/forms/README.md

 # Forms - Process Documentation Platform

 Forms is a process-focused documentation platform for makers and creators.
 Document your creative projects through daily reflections and media capture, emphasizing experimentation and learning over polished results.
+For more details, see PRD.

 ## Features